antoninfaure/personal-website/content/en/post/actions-scraping.md

 I recently had to run a scraping script on a schedule in order to retrieve news articles from daily RSS Feeds ([see more](/post/rsstrend)).
 I decided to use [GitHub Actions](https://github.com/features/actions) to do so.
 This post is a quick tutorial on how to do it.

-We want your workflow to:
+We want our workflow to:

 1. [Run every day](#triggering-the-workflow-on-a-schedule)
 2. [Pull the latest version of the repository](#pulling-the-latest-version-of-the-repository)